smithblack-0/WorkflowForge/TECHNICAL_STATUS.md

 * ZCP needs to have serialization node level added, and SFCS will need to be changed appropriately.
 * Tools needs a rebuild, and once done the documentation will need to be updated.
 * Resources needs actual documentation, and to be fleshed out more fully in terms of classes.
+* Graph Builder may be out of sync with frontend
+* Serialization section of ZCP module still needs coding to capture config, even if backend node serialization process is doen.

 ## Next steps